seblucas/cops/README.md

  * The unofficial OPDS validator : http://opds-validator.appspot.com/
  * Thanks to all testers, translators and contributors.
  * Feed icons made by Freepik from Flaticon website licensed under Creative Commons BY 3.0 http://www.flaticon.com and http://www.freepik.com
+ * A huge thanks to Jetbrains for supporting COPS by providing a set of free licenses to their products for several years now!

 External libraries used :
  * JQuery : http://jquery.com/